Who We Are

 Digital Humanities Consultants

-Digital Humanities Consultants provide a variety of DH project support, and offer research guidance to Yale faculty, staff, and students.
+Digital Humanities Consultants provide a variety of DH project support, and offer research guidance to Yale faculty, staff, and students during Office Hours.

 Work With Us